How do I contact the Ombudsman for Electronic Communications?

 You must scan all the supporting documents mentioned during your online process (copy of letters to the operator or supplier, reply...).

-you're 1 year old from the date of your written complaint to the customer service of your operator or supplier to contact the mediator.
+You have 1 year from the date of your written complaint to the customer service of your operator or supplier to contact the mediator.

 This notice is sent to you by post or email.
 It is also sent to your operator or supplier.

-You have 1 month after receiving the Ombudsman's opinion to accept or reject the proposed solution.
+You have 1 month after receipt of the Ombudsman's opinion to accept or reject the proposed solution.

 You agree with the operator or supplier to implement the solution proposed by the mediator.